Astera-org/minetest/games/globo/notes.md

 - make seasons shorter?

 - tell you the direction that damage came from
-- wet clay should be diggable
-- make cows favor things you eat
 - dropped items should burn in fire
 - flowing water should push you
 - player should be no different than other animals to the mobs
 - plants spread
-- normalize mobs
-- normalize food/water
 - make animals sleep
 - animals run from fire
 - adjust the exile energy system to have a max energy and regain your current energy when you are still
 - ensure the maps aren't too crazy
-- need more light sources

 CHECK:
 - wolves are often getting killed by cows